 Terms & Conditions

-These terms and conditions (“Terms”) set out our terms of business which apply to any contract for the supply of products or software by us to you (“Contract”) unless otherwise agreed in writing by us.
+These terms and conditions (“Terms”) set out our terms of business which apply to any contract for the supply of products by us to you (“Contract”) unless otherwise agreed in writing by us.

 You warrant and represent that in placing an E-Order (as defined in clause 2.4) or an Order (as defined in clause 2.11) you do so as a business customer (that is, either wholly or mainly in connection with a business, trade, craft or profession) and not as a consumer.